Mizuho (train): Shinkansen

 On 20 October 2010, it was formally announced by JR West and JR Kyushu that the Mizuho name would be used once again from 12 March 2011 for the new limited-stop Shinkansen services operating between Shin-Osaka and Kagoshima-Chūō using new JR West and JR Kyushu N700-7000 and N700-8000 series 8-car trainsets with a fastest journey time of 3 hours 45 minutes, some 25 minutes faster than the Sakura services.

 Most trains stop only at Shin-Kobe, Okayama, Hiroshima, Kokura, Hakata, and Kumamoto, operating at a maximum speed of 300 km/h on the Sanyo Shinkansen and 260 km/h on the Kyushu Shinkansen.
 The services are aimed primarily at the business market, with two return services in the morning and two in the evening.
 An additional daily return working was added from 17 March 2012, increasing the number of services from four to five.

-By 15 March 2014, there were six daily return workings per direction, with two trains stopping at Himeji to boost connectivity in the Kansai region.
+By 15 March 2014, there were six daily return workings per direction, with two trains stopping at Himeji to increase connectivity in the Kansai region.
 As of 14 March 2020, there are eight daily return workings per direction, with some trains making additional stops at Sendai, Kurume, Shin-Yamaguchi, Fukuyama or Himeji.